Q2 2025 Report Is Live!

 News

-by % share of aggregate $1.57T in EoQ market value
+by % share of aggregate $1.67T in EoQ market value

-• Figure AI, which leads the list, saw significant activity on the Augment Marketplace in Q1’25 and is a strong candidate for future inclusion in the Power 20.
+• Apptronik, which leads the list, saw significant activity on the Augment Marketplace in Q1’25 — ranking as the second most-active name overall — and is a strong candidate for future inclusion in the Power 20

 Methodology